Mothers in the city (2022)

 The literature on parenthood, globally, has not focused on the spatial footprints and patterns of parents in the city more broadly.
 Whilst scholars of feminism have discussed the cultural construction of the role of mothers and spatial isolation within the domestic realm (Hay 1996).
 Other studies have examined changing dynamics in the workplace and how women (and men) negotiate both the home and the workplace (Maqubela 2013).
 There has also been exploration of the provision of pre-school care and education in different neighbourhoods (Holloway 1999).
 Of late there has also been a focus on the study of masculinity and fatherhood, and urban environments, internationally (Lemay, et al, 2010; Edin, & Nelson, 2013) but also within the SA context (Madhavan, & Roy, 2012; Van den Berg, & Makusha, 2018) however few studies have examined the range of activities and facilities that parents engage with for and with their children and the trade-offs that parents make regarding choices of schools, work, recreation, medical needs, shopping and community commitments.
-Thus this work seeks to look at the uniquely urban negotiations and navigations that people caring and looking after children have to make in complex urban environments.
+Thus this research examined the uniquely urban negotiations and navigations that people caring and looking after children have to make in complex urban environments.
 A topic that has received little scholarly attention.

 The first phase of research focused on mothers and was conducted in 2014 and 2015.
 The study examined the everyday practices and experiences of 25 mothers in the city, through in-depth interviews and mapping exercises.
 This has been published as an occasional paper, Motherhood in Johannesburg.
 The pilot study provided valuable insights into the lives of these diverse women and also highlighted some important aspects that need to be accommodated in a larger study.

-The second phase of the research expands the study to include mothers, fathers and other primary carers of children.
+The second phase of the research expanded the study to include mothers, fathers and other primary carers of children.
 The research is located in 5 neighbourhoods with 8-10 participants in each neighbourhood.
-The fieldwork was concluded in early 2020 and provides data from new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
-Several outputs are in progress including a book based on this research.
+The fieldwork was concluded in early 2020 and provided data from new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
+Several journal papers have been written and are in the process of being published.